weslord/Edamame/README.md

-# PodPub
+# Edamame
-Minimalistic PHP-based podcast publishing engine
+Minimalistic PHP-based podcast engine library

-**Currently at super primitive state of development (e.g. version 0.0.01alpha), not yet useful for use by anyone yet.**
+**Currently in early stage of development, not ready for external use.**